lara-unb/lara-unb.github.io/README.md

 - [gMatrix](https://github.com/lara-unb/gMatrix): Matrix data type and linear algebra functions in C language for real-time and embedded platforms.

+## Howto's and guides

+- [Boas práticas de programação](https://lara-unb.github.io/dicas-programacao/): Good programming practices

+- [Guia geral do LARA](https://github.com/lara-unb/Guia-geral-do-LARA): LARA's guide for new users.

-## Documents
+## Other documents

 The following links are from documents prepared by LARA users for other LARA users and the community.

-- [Boas práticas de programação](https://lara-unb.github.io/dicas-programacao/): Good programming practices

 - [DOCUMENTS](https://github.com/lara-unb/DOCUMENTS): This repository contains templates, manuals and scripts created at the Automation and Robotics Laboratory (LARA).
 It also contains data and open calls for projects and scholarships focused on LARA users and teams.

-- [Guia geral do LARA](https://github.com/lara-unb/Guia-geral-do-LARA): LARA's guide for new users.

 - [Modelo de tese e dissertação](https://github.com/lara-unb/Modelo-tese-dissertacao-Ene-UnB-sharelatex): Thesis and dissertation models for sharetex